Code-Institute-Submissions/maura-yogis-mat-project/README.md

-* In the conect us form, the original code was taken from bootstrap and modified to make it reactive. the code for embeding the videos were taken from Dani Krossing’s [YouTube video](https://www.youtube.com/watch?v=OOy764mDtiA)
+* In the conect us form, the original code was taken from bootstrap and modified to make it reactive. the code for embeding the videos were taken from Dani Krossing’s [YouTube video](https://www.youtube.com/watch?v=OOy764mDtiA) This was modified a little to make it more responsive.

 ### Text
 * The text found in the project was written by the developer.
 ### Media
-* The **photos** and **videos** used on this project, are own by Emerald Peasah.
+* The **photos** and **videos** used on this project, are owned by Emerald Peasah- these were used with permission from the owner.

 ### Acknowledgements
-* I recieved inspiration for this project from a friend who loves to practice yoga on a weekly basis.
+* I recieved inspiration for this project from my friend Emerald Peasah who loves to practice yoga on a weekly basis.
-* Thank you to my mentor Anthony Ngene who provied guidance on the design, and help with some coding, specifically in the footer, and making the pages more responsive.
+* Thank you to my mentor Anthony Ngene who provied guidance on the design, and help with some coding, specifically in the footer, also helping and guding me in making the pages more responsive.
-* The code-institute slack team for the support, and helping me navigate Github.
+* The code-institute slack team for the support, and helping me navigate Github, and helping me fix bugs.
 * Code institute- for the Love Running project- which inspired the photo made circular on the Home page.
 * A big thank you to Jim Morel from Code Institute, who answered a few questions related to coding- specifically on making the circular picture more responsive.